 The Spartan Juniper For Full Sun For spaces bearing the heat relentless direct sunshine, the Spartan Juniper is a narrow and upright evergreen to weather hot summers and add a cooling layer of shade to help you and your pets enjoy your space more comfortably.

 Trees We Typically Avoid Planting There are a few shortcomings of trending favorite trees out there to be aware of.
 For example, oak trees are a trending favorite by appearance, but they take years to grow to maturity (a consideration especially when renovating landscape to increase home resale value).
 Another signature look in Colorado is the Aspen tree, beloved for their subtle bark color and delicate leaves.
 While this native species thrives naturally in the mountains, we do not recommend planting these seedlings unless working with a sizable property that provides ample space for these invasive root systems to sprawl.
 Planting saplings near homes and in smaller spaces can lead to plumbing and foundation disruptions over time.
 The variety of Aspens that flourish at the Denver metro elevations are also limited.
 The Takeaway Include the right trees for your space to reduce wind, dust, excess heat, and street visibility in your outdoor space.
 We can help you hand select the right varietals to thrive in your space and the best design placement to help you enjoy your space whether you want comfortable patio time during the summer months or an added layer of privacy between your home and property line.
+Looking for the best support for maintaining your trees in Colorado?
+Consult a certified arborist.
+The Rocky Mountain chapter of ISA (International Society of Arboriculture) has tips and an online directory to support your search.

 After winterizing your irrigation systems, you’ll also want to ensure that you have a plan for giving your plants and grass enough hydration to stay alive and healthy between rain and snowfall.
 We recommend adding a recurring reminder on your calendar to hand-water your greenery, especially if you recently installed a new landscape that hasn’t had time to develop a hardy root system.